The Seam Maker Handbook

 The Seam’s ethos has always been to put our Makers at the forefront, and work to ensure that our business offers well paid, meaningful work and fair treatment for all.

 We tailor your workload to fit your skill set and availability and we provide safe payments for all of your bookings.
-Just remember to always take payment upfront, before starting any work.
+Just remember to always take payment first, before starting any work.

 In order for us to keep The Seam secure, it’s important that you insist on customers contacting you only through the platform, and keep all communications within The Seam’s chat function.
 You must also ensure all payments are processed through the platform.
 We make it easy to update pricing and request additional customer payments when your quote changes.
 In cases where payments and communications are taken off of the platform, we’re unable to offer assistance and support in case things go wrong in a customer booking.